fanteastick/quartz-test/content/mac tech/colima.md

 ---
 date created: 2024-05-09T15:01
-date modified: 2024-06-07T11:00
+date modified: 2025-01-02T17:21
 ---

 https://github.com/abiosoft/colima

-using it for being able to do docker stuff on an old machine
+Incredible utility thing to be able to do docker on an old machine, like a 2015 macbook pro.